sollie/cloudflare-dyndns/README.md

 ## Configuration

 In v1 the configuration is done using environment variables.
-The following variables are required:

 ### Required:
 * CFDD_TOKEN: Cloudflare API token with Edit permissions on the zone(s) you want to update.